jekyll/jekyll/docs/_docs/plugins.md

 - [jekyll-ga](https://github.com/developmentseed/jekyll-ga): A Jekyll plugin that downloads Google Analytics data and adds it to posts.
 Useful for making a site that lists "most popular" content.
 [Read the introduction](https://developmentseed.org/blog/google-analytics-jekyll-plugin/) post on the developmentSEED blog.
 - [jekyll-multi-paginate](https://github.com/fadhilnapis/jekyll-multi-paginate): Simple Jekyll paginator for multiple page.
 Ease you to make pagination on multiple page especially like multiple language.
 - [jekyll-category-pages](https://github.com/field-theory/jekyll-category-pages): Easy-to-use category index pages with and without pagination.
 Supports non-URL-safe category keywords and has extensive documentation and test coverage.
+- [Tweetsert](https://github.com/ibrado/jekyll-tweetsert): Imports tweets (Twitter statuses) as new posts.
+Features multiple timeline support, hashtag import, filtering, automatic category and/or tags, optional retweets and replies.
+- [Stickyposts](https://github.com/ibrado/jekyll-stickyposts): Moves or copies (pins) posts marked `sticky: true` to the top of the list.
+Perfect for keeping important announcements on the home page, or giving collections a descriptive entry.
+Paginator friendly.
+- [Jekyll::Paginate::Content](https://github.com/ibrado/jekyll-paginate-content): Content paginator in the style of jekyll-paginator-v2 that splits pages, posts, and collection entries into several pages.
+Specify a separator or use HTML &lt;h1&gt; etc. headers.
+Automatic splitting, single-page view, pager/trail, self-adjusting links, multipage TOC, SEO support.

 #### Converters